 There are several important local festivals.
 “Giochi di Cioccolate e Croccante” takes place the second weekend of October every year and is dedicated entirely to chocolate with local as well as national chocolate exhibitors.
 The “Festa dela Gastronomia Locale” takes place the third weekend of October and focuses on local foods where visitors can taste local specialties of the area accompanied by custom and folklore.

 Do not miss a visit to the Esperia Botanical Garden, ecological education oasis of national importance on the natural flora and Apennine Mountains.
-It is located inside the Park of Frignano. at Passo del Lupo (11 km from Sestola and 1500 meters a.s.l.).
+It is located inside the Park of Frignano at Passo del Lupo (11 km from Sestola and 1500 meters a.s.l.).
 In the garden, visitors can see more than two hundred species of indigenous flora and many dozens of plants and flowers that normally grow in the most remote mountain ranges.
-It also offers an enchanting walk among Alpine and Apennine plants as well as exotic, Himalayan, Tibetan and artic species.
+It also offers an enchanting walk among Alpine and Apennine plants as well as exotic, Himalayan, Tibetan and Arctic species.